Systematic-style reviews answer a question by analysing and summarising all relevant literature. They are widely used in many disciplines.

 Good record keeping is essential.
 Accurate and complete records ensure your review is transparent, reproducible and auditable.

-We recommend you set up a spreadsheet or table that lists:
+1. Set up a spreadsheet or table to track:

 View the checklist